 If fire officials had really understood the difference between the two technologies, like they're starting to learn now, there's a good chance our kids would be alive today.

 My daughter Julie died in a house that had 17 ionization smoke detectors – and by the time the very first one went off, three kids had died.Read Andrea and Julie's story

 NewsNet5 in Cleveland Ohio aired the story on the new photoelectric smoke alarm language in the Residential Code of Ohio.
 This code covers new construction of all one, two and three family homes.
 This language requiring

 Fox 19 Cincinnati found that a 2013 law requiring photoelectric smoke alarms in rental properties in Cincinnati, Ohio isn’t being aggressively enforced by the city.
 Watch the two-part investigation series HERE

 The Consumer Product Safety Commission (CPSC) in a letter to Underwriters Laboratories, Inc. (UL) acknowledges the need to improve smoke alarm performance!
 The CPSC is encouraging UL to adopt new flaming and smoldering polyurethane foam

 March 5, 2015 By Earl Lee Warning

 As a result of the appeal from Mayfield Village, new language has been added to the Residential Code of Ohio requiring photoelectric smoke alarms.
-The new language takes effect on April 1, 2015.
-The new
+The new language takes effect for the municipalities involved in the

 Check out the Earl Store!